-Professional advice on the discharge of duties is provided to the Board by the IJB Chief Officer supported by the Board Secretary, those fulfilling the role of Chief Financial Officer on an interim basis, and the Chief Internal Auditor as appropriate.
+Professional advice on the discharge of duties is provided to the Board by the IJB Chief Officer supported by the Board Secretary.

 B. Ensuring openness and comprehensive stakeholder engagement

 Board meetings are held in public unless there are good reasons for not doing so on the grounds of confidentiality.